 Depending on the programme, we may also ask for an organisational development plan for your organisation.
 We will confirm whether this is required as part of the application guidance.

 You may also find the following documents useful when planning your proposal:

-Example proposal form (pdf, 402 KB) (please note that we only accept proposals through our funding making platform GEM) Partnership working in an international context (pdf, 259 KB) List of sports eligible for Sport for Change funding (pdf, 218 KB) (unless stated otherwise in the initiative’s guidance) Living Wage Friendly Funder (pdf, 211 KB)
+Example proposal form (pdf, 402 KB) (please note that we only accept proposals through our funding making platform GEM) Partnership working in an international context (pdf, 259 KB), Living Wage Friendly Funder (pdf, 211 KB)

 For international funding proposals we also require the following for each of your partners:

 About the project

 Project budget.
 You must provide this in one of our financial templates, below.
 Proposals not submitted using the correct template will not be considered:

 Monitoring, evaluation and learning plan (doc, 23 KB) (depends on the initiative – we will make this clear in the initiative’s guidance) Business case or market analysis (if your proposal is about social investment) Evaluation or latest report (if project has been funded previously)